openvinotoolkit/training_extensions/tests/test_suite/ARCHITECTURE.md

 - export or optimization of the trained model,
 - and evaluation of exported/optimized model.

-Typically each OTX algo backend contains test file `test_otx_training.py` that allows to run the training tests.
+Typically each OpenVINO™ Training Extensions algo backend contains test file `test_otx_training.py` that allows to run the training tests.

 Note that there are a lot of dependencies between different stages of training tests: most of them